4 years ago by canjobear

 Contrast the muon g-2 measurements, for example, where a new lattice QCD calculation of standard-model effects claims to adjust the prediction in the 10th decimal, reducing the tension to 1.5 sigma.
 If an electron EDM is found anywhere in the next… 8 or 9 orders of magnitude, it’d be an inarguable sign of new physics.

-2 hours ago by AlotOfReading
+4 years ago by AlotOfReading

 More experiments are always worthwhile, but from a practical perspective funding is a zero-sum game with a small number of finite pots.
 The question being raised isn't whether this proposal is worthwhile "in general", but instead whether it's a good use of finite finding vs other potential science.